knetikmedia/knetikcloud-objc-client/docs/JSAPIAuthRolesApi.md

 [apiConfig setAccessToken:@"YOUR_ACCESS_TOKEN"];

-NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"order_example"; // A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)
+NSString* filterName = @"filterName_example"; // Filter for roles that have a name starting with specified string (optional) NSString* filterRole = @"filterRole_example"; // Filter for roles that have a role starting with specified string (optional) NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1) NSString* order = @"order_example"; // A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)